 - Financially, women don’t actually make ~20% less for the same work.

-- In the family, an experiment and a survey found that women were more dominant and got their way more in family disputes and decision making.
+- In the family, some experimental evidence suggests that women were more dominant and got their way more in family disputes and decision making.

 - In politics, a regular man has the same power as a regular woman: one vote.
 Women who run for political office win just as often as men who run.

 - Another major focus of feminism is sexism.
 One prominent Canadian feminist politician has said that a “culture of misogyny” is “deeply-rooted in society”.